 If I close down the aperture and go anywhere above f/5.6 it will start to produce sun stars.
 I love the look of the lens flare that the Summilux produces when shot wide open so anytime that I’m intentionally trying to produce flare I shoot with the lens wide open.

 Once my clients began expressing their love for the photos that they’ve seen of mine with lens flare, I started playing around with reproducing the same look using off-camera flash.
 The biggest challenge I ran into was making it look as natural as possible.
-I’ve personally found that lenses that produce good flare often do so when the sun is at its brightest and just slightly above the subject.
+I’ve personally found that lenses that produce good fake flare often do so when the sun is at its brightest and just slightly above the subject.

 To reproduce this look, using a regular flash requires a decent amount of power.
 As you can see in the video, I’ve found that a 200 w/s strobe yields the best results, and typically I’m firing it at ½ power.
 Sure, I could use a regular flash but I would quickly run into recycle issues since typical pocket flashes only produce 50-75 w/s of power.
 I’ve also found that using a MagGrid reduces the light spill and creates a small source of light similar to how the sun’s rays hit the lens.
 I pair this with a full CTO (color temperature orange) MagGel to match the color of the sun during golden hour.
-The other thing to remember when it comes to making lens flare look natural when using artificial light is to match the location of where the sun would actually be.
+The other thing to remember when it comes to making fake flare look natural when using artificial light is to match the location of where the sun would actually be.

 You can’t be shooting in the city and set the flash up to fire with a building directly behind it.
 When shooting in the city I like to find gaps in between the buildings where the sun would naturally be shining through had it not been cloudy or already set.